UmamiAppearance/MutarJS/README.md

 # Mutar
 **Mu**table**T**yped**Ar**ray - _/mu'taɾ/, spanish for to change, mutate_

 **Mutar** is a toolkit to interact with typed arrays and modify them (or let's say a kit to emulate modification) and a constructor for a special object.
 It is a very convenient way to handle binary data.
 If constructed, the array behaves pretty much as a regular array.
 You can concatenate, pop, shift, unshift...
 On top of that the type can be changed from - let's say - Uint8 to Float64.
-Also zero padding can get trimmed.

 In reality TypedArrays are not mutable in terms of growing and shrinking.
 To emulate mutability a new array with the desired properties is created.
 This comes to a price of course.
 Every time the array "changes", a new TypedArray is allocated in memory.
 Keep that in mind when using it, if this is critical to you.